mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 A project information icon is located to the right of the string overview.
 Translators can view information regarding the project, its priority level, and testing by clicking the icon.

-The notifications icon is located on the right side of the main toolbar.
+The notifications icon, represented by a bell, is located on the right side of the main toolbar.
 Translators will be notified of any important updates regarding the current project.
 By clicking the bell icon, translators can view notifications in more detail or see all active notifications.

 The profile menu is located at the far right of the main toolbar.
 Clicking the profile image will reveal the drop-down menu.
 From this menu, translators can perform several actions, like navigate to their profile page, download and upload translations, etc. For information about uploads, downloads, and Machinery, click [here](resources.md).

 ![Profile menu](/assets/images/pontoon/ui/profile_menu.png)

-Note that some profile menu items are restricted by [user rights](users.md).
+Note that some profile menu items are restricted by [user rights](users.md#user-roles).

 ### Sidebar